 The recipient shall have declared a degree and major to pursue studies in the teaching of Physical Education.
 If such a recipient is not available in any given year, then the scholarship could be awarded to a Recreation major.
-The recipient shall maintain enrollment to be considered full-time students by the University.
+The recipient shall maintain enrollment to be considered a full time student by the University.
 All class levels are eligible for this award.

 Awarded to sophomore, junior or senior physical education majors with a minimum 2.50 cumulative GPA and 3.00 GPA in their major.
 Recipients shall demonstrate a record of leadership, sportsmanship and academic commitment.
 Preference for members of the men’s tennis team.

-Awarded to sophomore or older students with declared Dietetics major and hours completed in the dietetics major courses.
+Awarded to sophomore or older students with a declared dietetics major and hours completed in the dietetics major courses.

 Recipient shall be classified as a returning student (sophomore, junior, or senior) and shall have declared a major in physical education.
 Financial need will be leading criteria.